-The Company has expanded its management of cyber risk with a Technology Risk Management Policy, a Business Strategy for Technology and an IT Controls Committee.
-This is supported by Citco Technology Management, which has a dedicated framework covering areas such as Data Security, Data Privacy, Access Management and Change Management.
+The Company is supported by Citco Technology Management, which has dedicated framework covering areas such as Data Security, Data Privacy, Access Management and Change Management.
+The management of Technology/Cyber Risk is described within its Technology Risk Management Policy and is discussed at the Bank IT Controls Committee and the Operational Risk Committee.